 It is important for you to have regular eye examinations.
 This will ensure that your prescription is up to date and that your eyes remain healthy.

-Who is entitled to a free eye test?
+Who qualifies for a free eye test?

 If you are 60 years old or over, you are entitled to a free eye test on the NHS.